neatorobito/Perimeter/docs/faq.md

 Not at this time.

 ### Does Perimeter support customization?
 Yes, Perimeter provides low-level platform specific hooks for Android and iOS.
-For example, on Android your application can subclass the `PerimeterReceiver` to handle events at the platform level in addition to the classic high-level `Perimeter.addListener("fenceEvent")`callback in JavaScript/Typescript.
+For example, on Android your application can subclass `PerimeterReceiver` to handle events at the platform level in addition to the classic high-level `Perimeter.addListener("fenceEvent")`callback in JavaScript/Typescript.
 The plugin also has a `handleEntrance` and `handleExit` override on iOS.
 Perimeter is intended to be a robust and extendable base for your application to grow on.

 ### How do I convert an address to a set of coordinates?
 This process is called geocoding and there are a number of solutions.
 You can use OpenStreetMaps, MapBox, MapQuest, Google Maps, or MapKit.Js.